Wills & Estate Planning

 • The cost of creating a trust can be prohibitive for some people.

-• It's an inconvenient extra step if you're just trying to arrange a basic set of instructions for where your property should go after you pass away.
+• It can add an inconvenient extra step if you’re just trying to arrange a basic set of instructions for where your property should go after you pass away.

 • Administering the trust fund may be more complicated than simply transferring assets to a beneficiary after you pass away.
 For example, a trustee may need to make regular distributions to a beneficiary and keep track of certain milestones (for example, when the beneficiary turns a certain age.)

-• Although trust funds may make sense in some cases because of the tax benefits, living trusts (also known as revocable trusts) don't actually confer the same major tax benefits as irrevocable trusts.
+• Although trust funds may make sense in some cases because of the tax benefits, living trusts (also known as revocable trusts) don’t confer the major tax benefits of irrevocable trusts.

 Trust Fund vs. a Will

 A trust in no way replaces a will.
-A will is the only way you can name an executor and legal guardians for your children.
-Without a will, the state where you live will divide up your property and assets as it sees fit.
+A will is the legal document for you to name an executor, designate your preferred legal guardians for your children and specify how you wish to distribute your property.
+Without a will, the state where you live will distribute most of your property and assets according to intestate laws, which might not align with your wishes.

-In fact, a will is the most important part of your estate plan.
+In fact, a will may be the most important part of your estate plan.
 (Psst: Fabric lets you make a will for free online.)

-That said, having a will and a trust can help ensure that your money not only goes to whom you choose, but also in the manner you choose.
+That said, having both a will and a trust can help give your more control over passing on your money and assets to the people you choose, and in the manner you choose.

 Types of Trust Funds

-As with many areas of financial planning, you’ve got choices.
+As with many areas of planning for your financial future, you’ve got choices.
+Consider potential advantages, disadvantages and conditions of different trusts carefully.
+Consult

 This kind of trust, as the name implies, can’t be modified or dissolved later.
 Once you place assets in the trust, they are no longer yours.
-They are under the care of a trustee.
-That can include a bank, attorney or other entity set up for this purpose.
+They are owned by the trust on the behalf of the beneficiary.

 You can also set out guidelines for a future trustee.
 For example, if you fear you might become physically or mentally incapacitated, you could manage your own assets but have a trustee in the wings to step in if needed.